 Combined Income is not taxable under $25,000.
 As a general rule, Social Security income is taxable!
 15% of your social security benefit is a tax free benefit under the tax rules.
 However, you could pay a maximum of 85% on your Social Security income depending on your total combined income.
 Combined Income is your Adjusted Gross Income plus your non-taxable interest plus one-half of your Social Security income that year.

 Individuals with combined income of $25,000 to $34,000 will pay up to 50% income tax on every dollar of Social Security income over the $25,000 threshold.
 Individuals with combined income of more than $34,000 will pay up to 85% income tax on every dollar of Social Security income over the $34,000 threshold.*

-There are strategies to avoid paying taxes going into retirement which include Roth IRAs and Roth IRAs and having the Social Security Administration withhold taxes from every check or pay quarterly.
+There are strategies to avoid paying taxes going into retirement which include Roth IRAs and having the Social Security Administration withhold taxes from every check or pay quarterly.

 What are the Rules on Gifting and Estate Tax?

 The tax exempt gift limit during an individuals lifetime is now $5.6M.
 The tax exempt estate and gift tax is the same $5.6M per individual.
 However, the lifetime and estate taxes work together.
 For example.
 If you give away $1M during your lifetime then at death you may only pass $4.6 as tax exempt.

 The reportable gifting limit per person per year went from $14k in 2017 to $15k in 2018.
 You must report a gift to a person over $15k to the IRS.
 This is presumably so that the IRS can track your gifting to subtract each gift over $15k from the total allowable lifetime and death tax amount of $5.6M.